Sunrise Ford Racing: History

 The team was formed by Bob Bruncati in 2000 to allow his sons to race at the Irwindale Event Center.
-On November 4, 2022, it was announced that SFR would shut down operations following the 2022 ARCA West season, to focus on local short track racing.
+On November 4, 2022, it was announced that SFR would shut down operations following the 2022 ARCA West season to focus on local short-track racing.

 ARCA Menards Series West

-SFR moved to the West Series in 2006 as a way to stay involved in racing and to promote Sunrise Ford dealerships on a wider scale.
-Over the course of their time in the series, the team has won four series championships.
+SFR moved to the West Series in 2006 to stay involved in racing and promote Sunrise Ford dealerships on a broader scale.
+The team won four series championships throughout their time in the series.
 Jason Bowles won the title in 2009, Derek Thorn in 2013 and 2018, and Jake Drew in 2022.
 All four of Sunrise Ford's titles came with their No. 6 car.
 In 2020, the team formed a driver development program with Stewart-Haas Racing.

 Car No. 6 history

-Originally operating as car No. 22, Jason Bowles drove the car for SFR's first three full-time seasons, winning Rookie of the Year in 2007 and the series championship in 2009.
+Originally operating as car No. 22, Jason Bowles drove for SFR's first three full-time seasons, winning Rookie of the Year in 2007 and the series championship in 2009.
 Luis Martinez Jr. drove the entry in 2010, earning Rookie of the Year honors.
 He returned to the seat in 2011.